ksachdeva/adk-dynamodb-session/README.md

-# DynamoDB as the backed for Session Service
+# DynamoDB as the backend for Session Service

 This package provides the implementation of `BaseSessionService` in Google ADK that uses DynamoDB as the backend